-Dr. Schnitzer's base salary for fiscal 1996 was fixed at \$275,000, which is approximately 75% of the average salary level for his position estimated by the Company's compensation consultant based on survey data as discussed above.
-The Committee believes that a lower than average salary level is appropriate since Dr. Schnitzer devotes time to the businesses of other companies in the Schnitzer Group to a greater extent than other executive officers of the Company.
+The Company's salary adjustments are generally effective in June of each year.
+Mr. Schnitzer's base salary effective June 2000 was fixed at \$315,151.
+As mentioned above, the Company's executive officers did not receive salary increases in June 2001.
+The Committee believes that a lower than average salary level is appropriate since Mr. Schnitzer devotes time to the businesses of other companies in the Schnitzer Group to a greater extent than most executive officers of the Company.